schneyra/martinschneiderme-11ty/website/articles/04-going-dark-switching-color-modes-on-my-website/index.md

 excerpt: "Many people prefer the so called dark mode of their operating system.
 My website now also comes with a dark version.
 It is automatically shown if you are in dark mode, but you can also toggle it by button."
 ---

 A few years back, operating-system-manufacturers started implementing the so-called "dark modes" into their systems.
 Users can switch between a light or dark color-theme of the OS and the software supporting that feature.
-CSS gives us a <code><a href="https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme">prefers-color-scheme</a></code> Media-Query which provides the selected mode for usage in our stylesheets.
+CSS gives us a `<a href="https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme">prefers-color-scheme</a>` Media-Query which provides the selected mode for usage in our stylesheets.
 The people at Stack Overflow have written a detailed post about <a href="https://stackoverflow.blog/2020/03/31/building-dark-mode-on-stack-overflow/">their journey to the often requested dark mode</a>.
 Here is how I implemented it.

 When developing my last placeholder-site on this domain, I've had implemented a dark version which changed some of the sites colors and even a picture.
 Here's a comparison of the two versions: